chef-boneyard/chef-web-docs-2016/docs_reference_resources/source/index.rst

 remote_file
 -----------------------------------------------------
 .. include:: ../../includes_resources/includes_resource_remote_file.rst

-**jamescott: NEED NEW DESCRIPTION IN INCLUDE FILE -- THIS ONE HAS ROUTES.**

 .. note:: Fetching files from the ``files/`` directory in a cookbook should be done with the |resource cookbook file| resource.